 - QUT Online offers a Graduate Certificate in Education (Indigenous Education) and also has a number of single-unit study options for teachers interested in exploring this area in further depth without having to complete a full course.

-- If you’re ready to immerse yourself, I’m delighted to announce that QUT has just launched a Graduate Certificate and Master of Education in First Nations Education Practice, commencing study in February 2021.
+- If you’re ready to immerse yourself, I’m delighted to announce that QUT has just launched a Graduate Certificate and Master of Education in First Nations Education Practice.

 My vision is for all students in Australia to learn about and through the two knowledge traditions of this continent – First Nations and Anglo-Australian – to create a future that respects and empowers Country and its many peoples.
 As leaders in learning, you have a powerful opportunity to share the history and stories of Aboriginal and Torres Strait Islander peoples with their students – the small steps you take to start your journey can make a big impact.